MatthewDarnell/rmrk2-template-boilerplate/README.md

 `consolidated2db` imports a RMRK2 dump into the db. (https://docs.rmrk.app/syncing/#download-dumps)

-`unconsolidated2db` imports a RMRK2 unconsolidated dump into the db.
+`unconsolidated2db` imports a RMRK2 unconsolidated dump into the db, consolidates, and then stores the resulting data.

 ### Note